Brahmapur, Odisha: Role in Orissa Province formation

 detailed investigation.
 The report of the Simon Commission led to the summoning of the Round Table Conference in London in 1930.
 The Maharaja of Paralakhemundi, leading an Odia delegate to the conference circulated a pamphlet, The Oriyas, their need and reasons for separate state.
 The Government of India appointed a boundary commission for Orissa with S.P.
-O'Oonell as Chairman whose report was opposed by Odias as it only recommended the inclusion of the plains and the agency of Ganjam and excluded areas like Paralakhemundi, Manjusa, Tekali, Tarla etc. Odia speaking people in and around Berhampur town tried their best to justify the linguistic affinity and socio-cultural attachment with the Odias of Odisha and Odia speaking people outside Odisha.
-They argued how under non-odia census officers, the population of Odias decreased from census to census.
-People realised Berhampur could become a noble point in the growth of socio-political consciousness and that territorial dismemberment of Odia speaking areas was the reason for backwardness under British rule.
+O'Oonell as Chairman whose report was opposed by Odias as it only recommended the inclusion of the plains and the agency of Ganjam and excluded areas like Paralakhemundi, Manjusa, Tekkali, Tarla etc. Odia speaking people in and around Brahmapur town tried their best to justify the linguistic affinity and socio-cultural attachment with the Odias of Odisha and Odia speaking people outside Odisha.
+They argued how under non-Odia census officers, the population of Odias decreased from census to census.
+People realised Brahmapur could become a noble point in the growth of socio-political consciousness and that territorial dismemberment of Odia speaking areas was the reason for backwardness under British rule.
 On 25 March 1933, Sashibhusan Rath led an Odia delegation to the Collector of Ganjam.
-Similarly at many places in and around Berhampur protest meetings were organized demanding the merger of Paralakhemundi in Orissa.
+Similarly at many places in and around Brahmapur protest meetings were organized demanding the merger of Paralakhemundi in Orissa.
 The Maharaja of Paralakhemundi again went to London to give evidence before the Joint Select Committee and after strenuous efforts he was able to include the Odia majority portion of Paralakhemundi Estate along with its town and Jeypore Estate in the new province of Orissa.
-In line with the recommendation of the Joint Select Committee, the Government of India Act of 1935 was passed by the British Parliament and the Orissa Province was formed in 1st April 1936.
+In line with the recommendation of the Joint Select Committee, the Government of India Act of 1935 was passed by the British Parliament and the Orissa Province was formed in 1 April 1936.